 In 1992 Massara founded Surfers Environmental Alliance (SEA) and later established the National Association of Surfing Attorneys (NASA).
 In 1998 he partnered with Kenneth and Gabrielle Adelman to create the California Coastal Records Project, an educational project including nearly 80,000 photographs of the entire California coastline.

-Massara has also served on the board of directors of Vote the Coast, the California Coastal Protection Network, and serves on the advisory board of Save the Waves Coalition and Project Kaisei.
-Mark is currently a Board member of CoastWalk/California Coastal Trails Association, a nonprofit organization dedicated to establishment of the California Coastal Trail, a Board member of Oceans4All, an ocean resources education initiative, and a supporter of the O’Neill Sea Odyssey (OSO), a nonprofit youth marine education organization.
+Massara has also served on the board of directors of Vote the Coast, the California Coastal Protection Network, Save the Waves Coalition, Project Kaisei, and CoastWalk/California Coastal Trails Association.
+Presently Massara serves as President and as a board member of Oceans4All, an ocean resources education initiative, and a supporter of the O’Neill Sea Odyssey (OSO), a nonprofit youth marine education organization.

 In 1992 Massara began an 18 year long association with Sierra Club as Director of the Club’s California Coastal Programs.